eth-sri/mn-bab/README.md

   conda activate MNBAB
   ```

-This script installs a few necessary libraries, the ELINA library, clones the repo and installs the necessary dependencies.
-It was tested on a AWS Deep Learning AMI (Ubuntu 18.04) instance.
+This script installs a few necessary prerequisites including the ELINA library and GUROBI solver and sets some PATHS.
+It was tested on an AWS Deep Learning AMI (Ubuntu 18.04) instance.

 ```
 source setup.sh